 - 4. When installing a new spark plug, adjust the plug's gap to the specification on the Specifications chart.
-Do not pry against the electrode, the spark plug can be damaged. - Install the new spark plug or the cleaned spark plug into the engine. - Gasket-style:
+Do not pry against the electrode, the spark plug can be damaged. - 5.
+Install the new spark plug or the cleaned spark plug into the engine. - Gasket-style: Finger-tighten until the gasket contacts the cylinder head.

-Finger-tighten until the gasket contacts the cylinder head, then tighten about 1/2-2/3 turn more.
+contacts the cylinder head, then tighten about 1/2-2/3 turn more.

-· Non-gasket-style:
+Non-gasket-style: